ISSA Chicago assumes no responsibility or liability for any errors or omissions in the content of this site.

 Why do we have an official anti-harassment policy for ISSA Chicago Chapter events?

 First, it is necessary (unfortunately).
 Harassment at events is incredibly common.
 Second, it sets expectations for behavior at the event.
 Simply having an anti-harassment policy can prevent harassment all by itself.
-Third, it encourages people to attend who have had bad experiences at other events.
 Finally, it gives event staff instructions on how to handle harassment quickly, with the minimum amount of disruption or bad press for the event.

 The ISSA Chicago Chapter is dedicated to providing a harassment-free event experience for everyone, regardless of gender, sexual orientation, disability, gender identity, age, race, or religion.
 We do not tolerate harassment of event participants in any form.
 Sexual language and imagery is not appropriate for any event venue, including talks.
 Event participants violating these rules may be sanctioned or expelled from the event at the discretion of the event organizers/management.